The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda The Witch.

 Hulda the Witch Becomes “Mother Hulda”

-In Kruk’s version, Hulda the witch gains a significant backstory.
+Kruk significantly expanded Hulda’s backstory.
 She is either a widow of a Native American or perhaps a former captive of a local tribe.
 She has a thriving trade in baskets, furs and herbal medicines, a regular route which stretched from Tarrytown to White Plains.
 She becomes a renowned healer whose gifts of cures were reciprocated privately with manufactured goods like sewing needles, cookware and lamps.
 And she picks up a foil in the form of a local clergyman, Reverend Ritzema, who decrees from his pulpit that the suspected witch must be shunned.

 While Kruk retains Bacon’s telling of the skirmish between local militia and British Redcoats in which Hulda plays a defining role as a sharpshooter, he adds a chase scene in which she deliberately leads the British away from town.
-As with Bacon’s original, Hulda sacrifices her life for her neighbors and is buried in the yard of the Dutch Reformed Church in an unmarked grave.
+As with Bacon’s original, Hulda sacrificed her life for her neighbors and is buried in the yard of the Dutch Reformed Church in an unmarked grave.

 Hulda the Witch, Action Hero

-Since 2020 two different entertainment productions have added their own embellishments to Kruk’s backstory.
+Since 2020 two different entertainment productions have added their own embellishments to Kruk’s fictional backstory.
 One runs in the woods of Rockefeller State Park Preserve and the other at the Old Dutch Church in Sleepy Hollow.

-These new details of Hulda’s life include a husband, seven years as an indentured servant in a colonial Dutch household, training by an enslaved African woman in the arts of herbal healing, captivity among the Wappinger band of Native Americans, the near-miraculous ability to cure malaria not once but twice (one cure being a Native American sachem’s son), persecution by Domine Johannes Ritzema of the local church, a secret society of trusted friends, swashbuckling chase scenes worthy of Lara Croft Tomb Raider, and a climactic moment when she all but single-handedly rescues the American Revolution from collapse.
+These expanded details of Hulda’s life include a husband, seven years as an indentured servant in a colonial Dutch household, training by an enslaved African woman in the arts of herbal healing, captivity among the Wappinger band of Native Americans, the near-miraculous ability to cure malaria not once but twice (one cure being a Native American sachem’s son), relentless persecution by Domine Johannes Ritzema of the local church, a secret society of trusted friends, swashbuckling chase scenes worthy of Lara Croft Tomb Raider, and a climactic moment when she all but single-handedly rescues the American Revolution from collapse.

 A Headstone for Hulda the Witch